 Sessional papers are classified as either “Printed” (i.e., available for distribution) or “not Printed”.
 Printed papers are collected and published by session in bound volumes that include the full text of the reports.
 They are proof of the government’s business and support government decisions.
 They also constitute a collection of data on a variety of topics related to the military, political, social and economic issues in the country at a specific point in time.

 Each bound volume includes the text of papers for a given session of Parliament, separated into issues.
 The spine of each volume has the date along with the volume and issue numbers.

 Inside each volume is an alphabetical list of papers as well as a numerical list arranged by sessional paper number.
 Some volumes have a limited subject index at the back of the final volume for a specific session of Parliament.

 How do you find a sessional paper?
 If you know the date of the parliamentary session, the chronological arrangement of the volumes allows you to locate the paper by year of publication.
 The alphabetical and numerical lists at the front of each volume will provide the sessional paper number; you can then locate the paper by its number in the text of the volumes.

 The indexes provide the number and date of the sessional paper.
-However, many sessional papers are published separately, so even if you don’t know the date of a particular parliamentary session, you can conduct a search using AMICUS, the online catalogue of Library and Archives Canada.
+However, many sessional papers are published separately, so even if you don’t know the date of a particular parliamentary session, you can conduct a search using Aurora, the online catalogue of Library and Archives Canada.

 Many of these sessional papers are now available online through the following databases: